 Your student will need to be able to be on a device or computer (preferably not a phone) on the app called Zoom.
 I will teach there live and will have screen sharing capabilities should I need to show any part of my book to students.
 This app is free for attendees.

 To register, email me at firstname.lastname@example.org with your student’s name, grade, address, email that you check frequently, and two phone numbers, if possible.
 Please also include parents’ names, any info you want me to know, and which number may be used for texting.
 Call with questions: (260-433-4365).

 12. Co-Ops and Small Groups

 If your small group or co-op would like to watch the videos and do the class together (when you meet), we can make special arrangements for this to happen (for the classes listed).
-There will be two prices for this option, based on whether you will be doing all of the editing yourself (as their teacher or co-op moderator) or whether you want each paper to be edited one time by Character Ink.
+For WRITING ONLY classes, there will be two prices for this option, based on whether you will be doing all of the editing yourself (as their teacher or co-op moderator) or whether you want each paper to be edited one time by Character Ink.
 (See edited papers here to decide on which track you would like.)
 Contact Donna personally to sign up for this option: 260-433-4365.

 a.
 No editing–five students or more watching videos–$8 per week per student for viewing; $15 for PDF download; no other fees –total $143